ana-nv/nsd_fsavg/README.md

 fsa_coords_extract(fsa)
 sub_coords_extract(sublist, nsd_dir)
 ```
-Likewise, curvature values for each subject are already available within this repo.\
+Likewise, curvature values for each subject are already available within this repo (*sub_curvatures*).\
 They be also calculated:
 ```
 from curvature_extract import sub_curv_extract